citusdata/citus_docs/develop/migration_mt_query.rst

 Citus :ref:`cannot enforce <non_distribution_uniqueness>` uniqueness constraints unless a unique index or primary key contains the distribution column.
 Thus we must modify primary and foreign keys in our example to include store_id.

-Here are SQL commands to turn the simple keys composite in the development database:
+Some of the libraries listed in the next section are able to help migrate the database schema to include the distribution column in keys.
+However, here is an example of the underlying SQL commands to turn the simple keys composite in the development database:

 .. code-block:: sql